 First main columns are erected

-A concrete step for the building of the Smart Technology Hub was made on 10 September 2019 when the Groundbreaking Ceremony took place in Vaskiluoto.
-Over 120 guests were gathered to witness the foundation stone-laying.
-During the ceremony, speeches were held by Jaakko Eskola, President and CEO of Wärtsilä, Ilona Lundström, Director General at Ministry of Economic affairs and Employment in Finland, Tomas Häyry, Mayor of Vaasa, and Hannu Isotalo, Chairman of the board of Luja Group.
+A concrete step for the building of the Smart Technology Hub is made on 10 September 2019 when the Groundbreaking Ceremony takes place in Vaskiluoto.
+Over 120 guests are gathered to witness the foundation stone-laying.
+During the ceremony, speeches are held by Jaakko Eskola, President and CEO of Wärtsilä, Ilona Lundström, Director General at Ministry of Economic affairs and Employment in Finland, Tomas Häyry, Mayor of Vaasa, and Hannu Isotalo, Chairman of the board of Luja Group.

 Watch a video of the event.